 You may recall that IFA Rule #5 told us that a goal comes by kicking the ball from the field and over the crossbar of the opponent's goal.
 However, Rule #5 failed to mention that punts sent over the crossbar do not count as a goal, so the rule makers made that point via Rule #6.

 Unfortunately, the IFA rules fail to mention that a ball kicked during a kickoff also does not count as a goal if, by chance, it sailed over the crossbar.
-The omission was not a problem at the time because the team kicking off typically dribbled the ball or booted it a few inches before picking it up and running.
+The omission was not a problem then because the team kicking off typically dribbled the ball or booted it a few inches before picking it up and running.
 As a result, kickoffs seldom got anywhere near the opponent's goal.